malladinagarjuna2/GnosisAlpha-Sentimental-Analysis-Stock-Decider/README.md

 - 🤖 **AI strategy generator** — GPT-4o-mini with a rule-based fallback
 - 🧑‍💼 **Investor onboarding** — risk score, investment horizon, capital
 - 🧩 **Pluggable multi-agent architecture** — add a new AI agent in 4 steps
-- 🔎 **On-demand LLM deep analysis** — never runs automatically; only when you click a post
+- 🔎 **On-demand deep analysis** — a 3-agent LLM pipeline (Gemini + GPT-4o-mini) that never runs automatically; only when you click a post
+- 🛡️ **ArmorIQ trust layer** — per-agent intent tokens, policy gates, hallucination detection, and a cryptographic execution + reasoning audit on every deep analysis
 - ⚡ **Real-time updates** — Socket.IO for live posts, sentiment, and alerts

 ---